 Airport delays, flight cancellations, and long waits in the security line are some of the not-so-welcome gifts we get during the holiday season.
-This year’s U.S. airline staffing issues have only raised anxiety about the coming surge, as the number of domestic airline passengers returns to pre-pandemic levels.
 Though we can’t avoid all holiday travel snafus, we can be prepared because our smartphones are a great resource.
 Check out this list of apps and other services that can help.

 Your airline’s app